Dr Reza Issapour on building two thriving practices in a decade

 The new practice is only just up and running, but Dr Fam feels they’ve settled in nicely.
 As to the obvious question about how it is working with your mother-in-law, he just laughs.
 “No, Amal and I are good friends.
 We get along really well.
 It’s good.
 It’s good fun.”

-Thinking about starting or growing your practice?
-Click on the link to find out more about our tailored financial solutions for setting up a practice.
+Thinking about starting or growing your medical practice?
+BOQ Specialist provides medical practice loans and finance solutions for setting up a practice.

 The information contained in this webpage is general in nature and has been provided in good faith, without taking into account your personal circumstances.
 While all reasonable care has been taken to ensure that the information is accurate and opinions fair and reasonable, no warranties in this regard are provided.